V E N U E S

 Friday night: The Church of the Advent

-The church is located at 30 Brimmer Street (corner of Mt Vernon) at the foot of Beacon Hill in Boston. [map] We will gather at 6:30 p.m. for drinks, with a lavish buffet dinner to follow at 7:00; the cost is $55 per person including wine, and advance reservations are required.
-After dinner we will present the winning entries in the Ellen Miller Memorial Short Story Competition, and will adjourn by 9:00 p.m. with the singing of “Land of Hope and Glory” and “Jerusalem.”
+The church is located at 30 Brimmer Street (corner of Mt Vernon) at the foot of Beacon Hill in Boston. [map] We will gather at 6:00 p.m. for drinks and snacks, with a lavish buffet dinner to follow at 7:00; the cost is $70 per person including wine, and advance reservations are required.
+After dinner we will present the winning entries in the Ellen Miller Memorial Short Story Competition, and will adjourn by 9:00 p.m.

 The church, parish hall, and restrooms are fully accessible; ramp access to the church is through the parish house entrance at 30 Brimmer St.